krishnapriya-ua/Mini-AI-Chatbot/README.md

 setup instructions

 1. git clone <github repo>
+   - cd repo

 2.cd frontend
-   -npm install
+   - npm install
-   -npm run dev
+   - npm run dev

 3.cd backend
-   - pip install fastapi uvicorn
+   - pip install fastapi uvicorn python-dotenv rapidfuzz google-generativeai
+   - add your GEMINI_API_KEY to .env
    - uvicorn main:app --reload

 Inorder to get the llm integrated answers , you have to create your gemini API Key and give your real api in .env.example and rename it as .env .